jonebdev/jonebdotdev/content/sections/legal/privacy.md

 sectionId: privacy
 ---

+# Privacy Policy

 Your privacy is important to me.
-It is my, YOURNAME, policy to respect your privacy regarding any information I may collect from you across my website, YOURDOMAIN.
+It is my, Jonathan Botros's, policy to respect your privacy regarding any information I may collect from you across my website, joneb.dev.

 I only ask for personal information when I truly need it to provide a service to you.
 I collect it by fair and lawful means, with your knowledge and consent.
 I also let you know why I am collecting it and how it will be used.

 I only retain collected information for as long as necessary to provide you with your requested service.
-What data I store, I'll protect within commercially acceptable means to prevent loss and theft, as well as unauthorised access, disclosure, copying, use or modification.
+What data I store, I'll protect within commercially acceptable means to prevent loss and theft, as well as unauthorized access, disclosure, copying, use or modification.

 I don’t share any personally identifying information publicly or with third-parties, except when required to by law.